ixth/cv/markdown/en.md

 _Lazada Group is Southeast Asia’s leading eCommerce platform._

-I developed and maintained a multi-regional eCommerce portal.
-I was in charge of rewriting cart checkout, implemented new order tracking, and developed a storefront management service.
+Developed and maintained a multi-regional eCommerce portal.
+Revamped the shopping cart and checkout process.
+Created a new order tracking module.
+Developed a storefront management service.

 ### UI Developer